greglan/app_python_voc/README.md

 Trad file format
 ----------------
 See samples.
-Beware of dashes (-) in the words.
+Beware of dashes (-) in the words depending on the sep.

 Todo
 ----